-Why care about International Responsible Business Conduct?
+Why care about international Responsible Business Conduct?

-Why conclude IRBC agreements?
+Why conclude international RBC agreements?

-Businesses that sign IRBC agreements work with government, unions and NGOs to prevent abuses.
+Businesses that sign international RBC agreements work with government, unions and NGOs to prevent abuses.
 The agreements are concluded sector by sector, with the partners developing long-term strategies to tackle complex problems together.
 The agreements are based on recommendations issued by the Social and Economic Council of the Netherlands (SER) in 2014.

 The agreements have two main goals: